top of page

 Copie de Sans titre (8 × 10 po) (10 × 10 po) (1).png

-Today, even years after the last mine closed, Thetford continues to struggle with environmental issues caused by the careless mining practices from the past.
-Mountains of residue are eroding in the waters of the Becancour river, causing severe issues the the lakes below.
-This project is a way to visualize how the town has evolved since the last mine closed down, and how people are trying to save the waters of the river.
+Today, years after the last mine closed, the mining heritage, still very present, is causing serious environmental issues due to the careless mining practices from the past.
+Mountain size piles of residue are eroding in the waters of the Bécancour river, causing premature aging to the lakes below.
+This project is a way to visualize how the city has evolved since the last mine closed, the relation of the local population to their land, and how a handfull of people are trying to save the environment and the waters of the river, by revegetating the barren land.

 bottom of page